George Rosen (physician)

 George Rosen (1910–1977) was an American physician, public health administrator, journal editor, and medical historian.
-His major interests were in the relationship of social, economic and cultural factors upon health.
+His major interests were of the relationship of social, economic and cultural factors upon health.

 Early life and education

 Rosen was born in New York City to immigrant parents from Eastern Europe.
 He was educated in local public schools and graduated from the City College of New York in 1930.
 Unable to obtain admission to a medical school because of quotas for Jewish students, he entered the University of Berlin Medical School in Germany, and received his medical degree in 1935 after completing a medical thesis.
 In Berlin, Rosen met the medical historian Henry E. Sigerist from The Johns Hopkins University Medical School, who suggested to Rosen that he write his thesis on William Beaumont who had studied and published on gastric physiology.
 His friendship with Sigerist became lifelong.
 While working as a physician and public health administrator, he attended the School of Public Health at Columbia University and earned a Masters of Public Health (MPH) in 1947.
 In 1950, he became a Diplomate of the American Board of Public Health.
 Rosen took courses in sociology at Columbia University in 1939 and completed his Ph.D. in sociology in 1944.